Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Text Editor.md

             - need to make sure I reset the cursor position to the min of the two selected things
         - Normal typing [DONE]
         - Other cases [Haven't found any yet]
-- Tab stops of length 4
+- Tab stops of length 4 [Multiple features]
     - going to insert spaces instead of tabs, tabs make moving up and down a line a bit complicated.
 It can be done, but I have to rewrite a bunch of code, and I would rather do that later tbh
+    - When adding \t [Done]
+    - when Backspacing whitespace [TODO]
+- CTRL + G to go to a line number [Done]
+- CTRL + F to start finding stuff, enter to select to the next thing [DOING]
+    - CTRL + R to replace

 - ALT + LEFT, RIGHT to go back and forth through jump points

 - CTRL + up, CTRL + down to move between paragraphs